MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/install-mobile-app.md

 ms.date: 12/13/2023
 ms.author: jswymer
 ms.service: dynamics-365-business-central
+ms.reviewer: jswymer
 ---

-# <a name="getting-business-central-on-your-mobile-device"></a>Getting Business Central on your mobile device
+# Getting Business Central on your mobile device

 Access your [!INCLUDE[prod_short](includes/prod_short.md)] data from your mobile device.
 You can navigate through your business data, use features such as send to Excel or Microsoft 365, view up-to-date charts and KPIs, email sales quotes and invoices, and shoot and attach pictures with your camera.
 Follow the steps below to download the app and get started.